instancer-kirik/Compyutinator-Code/README.md

 How to run it?
+Good luck, still in active development
+I do command
+C:Users/ME/miniconda3/python.exe x:/_WORK/Python/Qt/BigLinks/main.py
-I do command C:Users/ME/miniconda3/python.exe x:/_WORK/Python/Qt/BigLinks/main.py BUILD WITH POETRY poetry install, ezpz
+BUILD WITH POETRY
+poetry install, ezpz
+might need nix-portable and/or homeManager (both on github)
 ## Big links make big chains
 BigLinks is a widget in a PyQt app Computinator Code, to help users manage limited file storage more by leveraging symbolic links to keep data on other local drives.
 (Currently only tested on Windows)